Dud3core-webdev/ng-responsive-nav/README.md

 * Improved css for nav-links: At the time of upload, there were no css rules being applied to url links
 * Allowed for further customisation of Desktop nav through the use of ng-content
-* Started work on the same but for mobile nav.
+* Allowed for further customisation of Mobile nav through the use of ng-content.

 ## Installation